factualFossa/factualfossa.github.io/about.markdown

 permalink: /about/
 ---

-Welcome to my website!
+# Welcome to my website!
 I'm Igor, and I maintain this platform as a space to share my writings, photography, and useful information that I come across.

+# Contact
-If you'd like to get in touch with me, the recommended method is through [Signal](https://signal.org/).
-You can reach me at +381 63 834 03 52.
-Alternatively, you can also send me an email at [igorv@duck.com](mailto:igorv@duck.com).
+If you'd like to get in touch with me, the recommended methods are:[
+- Signal](https://signal.org/) - phone number `MDYzODM0MDM1Mg== (decode with base64 to get the number)
+- email igorv at duck dot com
+You can also DM me over at [Tumblr](https://capturamundi.blog) or [Instagram](https://www.instagram.com/capturamundi/), but I can't promise I'll answer in a timely manner.

+# Supporting this site
-Thank you for visiting, and I hope you enjoy exploring the content on this site!
+Thank you for visiting, and I hope you enjoy exploring the content on this site.
+If you are able, please consider supporting me by [buying me a coffee](https://www.buymeacoffee.com/igorv42), it would mean a lot.